Galapagos Animals and Darwin’s Birds Hang Out at Tortuga Bay

 - Black tip reef sharks

 We have brought a picnic from Puerto Ayora to Tortuga Bay since there is no possibility of buying anything on the Galapagos beach, not even water.
-What we haven’t been aware of, is, that at the very moment we open our bags and take out the bread, dozens of birds gather around us.
+What we were not aware of is that at the very moment we open our bags and take out the bread, dozens of birds gather around us.

 We try to judge whether their beaks are thin or thick, short or long, pointed or rounded.
 It was the variations in finch beak form that so inspired Darwin in his work and constituted essential elements of and contributions to his later theory of evolution.
 The beaks adapted to the surroundings based on the available food resources, i.e. whether these were insects, iguana blood, nectar from cactus flowers or seeds.
 The adaptive development has resulted in finches, still today, being different in the various Galapagos islands, depending on the food resources present.

 Indeed, there is a varied bird life on the beach.
 Before long, greyish lava gulls are soaring into view, approaching us.
-Also majestically appearing pelicans elegantly sweep along the beach, just above the water surface.
+Also, majestically appearing pelicans elegantly sweep along the coastline, just above the water surface.

-The naturalist and geologist Charles Darwin did major research on the variations in life in the Galapagos Islands.
-He arrived here on the HMS Beagle’s second journey along the South American coast in 1835, nearly 4 years after setting off from England.
-During one month in the Galapagos Islands he collected fossils, plants and animals as evidence for his theories.
+The naturalist and geologist Charles Darwin did significant research on the variations in life in the Galapagos Islands.
+He arrived on the HMS Beagle’s second journey along the South American coast in 1835, nearly four years after setting off from England.
+During one month in the Galapagos Islands, he collected fossils, plants and animals as evidence for his theories.

-Darwin drew the conclusion that the species on each island possessed small differences due to adapting to the specific conditions in each their biomes.
+Darwin drew the conclusion that the species on each island possessed tiny differences due to adapting to the specific conditions in each of their biomes.
 The Galapagos Islands were perfect as a research field because of their isolated location.
-Consequently, life on the distinct islands had had no interaction with the outside world or with the other islands.
-Therefore variations in biodiversity necessarily would have to be explained by evolutionary adaption.
+Consequently, life on the distinct islands had no interaction with the outside world or the other islands.
+Therefore, variations in biodiversity necessarily would have to be explained by evolutionary adaption.

-Darwin developed his ideas about survival of the fittest and his theories of evolution or natural selection based on the research he did, among other places in the Galapagos Islands: San Cristóbal, Floreana, Santiago and Isabella.
+Darwin developed his ideas about survival of the fittest and his theories of evolution or natural selection based on his research, among other places in the Galapagos Islands: San Cristóbal, Floreana, Santiago and Isabella.

 Read next: Galapagos Sharks, Brujo Fish & Harbour Life and Unique Stay in Hanga Roa, Easter Island